subvisual/subvisual.com/src/posts/2016-04-28-a-bridge-between-redux-and-meteor.md

 date: 2016-04-28
 tags:
   - development
+intro: >
-intro: "The purpose of this article is to demonstrate how to use Redux on a Meteor application.
-You may find it is unnecessarily complex for your application, and that is ok, there are [other options][other-data-loading] for you."
+  The purpose of this article is to demonstrate how to use Redux on a Meteor application.
 ---

 The purpose of this article is to demonstrate how to use Redux on a Meteor application.
 You may find it is unnecessarily complex for your application, and that is ok, there are [other options][other-data-loading] for you.